anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 To help with testing, a corpus of RDAP responses using [@!RFC9537] was created: <https://github.com/anewton1998/redacted_examples>.
 As a consequence, shortcomings were discovered in the JSONPath libraries being used and developers on both teams attempted various workarounds to no avail.
+No discernible pattern was detected with regard to compatibility issues, but every JSONPath library utilized by the teams had issues.

-# Pitfalls
+# Other Considerations

+## Tel URIs

 There also exist many "corner cases" that server operators need to consider.
 Take for example the "tel" property of jCard, which maybe rendered as: